syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 Essential Presentation facilitates you to create custom charts by adding different charts series for a single chart.

-For example, you can use a Bar- clustered chart for the first data series and a scatter- line- marker chart for the second series.
+For example, you can use a Bar-clustered chart for the first data series and a scatter-line-marker chart for the second series.
 As a result, you can have a Bar-clustered chart combined with a scatter-line-marker chart.

 The following code example demonstrates how to create custom charts.